Arthur Montford: Other positions

 Montford wrote a column for Scottish golf magazine, Bunkered.
 His recollections of some of golf's greatest players, moments, and tournaments were popular with the magazine's readers and he was the title's longest-serving regular contributor.

 He died on 26 November 2014 aged 85.
+He was married twice, his second wife Jacqueline dying in 2013.
+He is survived by his son Ewen, and his two grandchildren and four step-grandchildren.
 His funeral was held in Bearsden on 3 December.